-All children under 5 years old meet in the Green Room on the 1st floor of the Williams Building.
-The morning begins at 9:30am with some gathering play time.
-Following play time, the children are led in a Bible story followed by story-related activities.
-The pre-school class is led by Jessica Corbitt, Kristen Koger, and Kathryn Long.
+All children under not yet in Kindergarten meet in the Green Room on the first floor of the Williams Building.
+The morning begins at 9:30 a.m. with some gathering play time.
+Following playtime, the children are led in a Bible story followed by story-related activities.
+The pre-school class is led by Natalie Hunt and Larry Allen.
 We look forward to seeing your pre-school age child on Sunday mornings!

 The nursery is open for all pre-school aged children (birth-4yrs old) in the 1st floor of the Williams Building.
 During the 11am worship service, the children are led in activities based on the pre-school Sunday School lesson taught earlier in the morning.
 If your child needs your attention during the worship service, one of the nursery workers will notify you via the pager system in the nursery.
 We welcome your pre-school aged child in the nursery on Sunday mornings, and we look forward to ministering with them during this special time!

 Wednesdays, 5:00 – 7:00 p.m.

 Fellowship is one of the core values of the Tabernacle Baptist Church.
 Please join the Tabernacle Baptist Church family for a simple supper each Wednesday evening between the children’s and youth homework time and our Wednesday evening classes.
 This community meal will allow time for both children and adults to get to know one another while they share in food and fellowship.

 The suggested donation for the meal covers the cost of the food that is served.
 Volunteers from the church family lovingly prepare dinner each Wednesday.
 We ask for $5.00 per adult, $3 for students of all ages and a family maximum of $15.
 Please never allow the suggested donation for the food prevent you from coming and enjoying this fellowship meal.